-9.14 Calibration Parameters
+9.16 Calibration Parameters

-The operator of the bath controller has access to a number of the bath calibration constants, namely CTO, CO, CG, H, and L. These values are set at the factory and must not be altered.
+The operator of the bath controller has access to a number of the bath calibration constants namely CTO, CO, CG, H, L, and HGbt.
+These values are set at the factory and must not be altered.
 The correct values are important to the accuracy and proper and safe operation of the bath.
-These parameters should not be adjusted except in the event the controller's memory fails.
-The user may then restore these values to the factory settings.
-A list of these constants and their settings are supplied to the user in the Report of Test.
+These parameters should not be adjusted.
+In the event the controller's memory fails, the user may restore these values to the factory settings.
+A list of these constants and their settings are supplied to the user on the Report of Test with the manual.